 Oil and gas equipment manufacturer achieves 30% sales increase with user experience overhaul

-Create a new tablet app for MFE’s fourth-generation oil tank scanner, resolving critical user experience issues that had previously prevented MFE customers from experiencing the full time-saving impact of the first digitally-enabled scanner on the market.
+The new technology needed to resolve critical user experience issues that had previously prevented MFE customers from experiencing the full time-saving impact of the first digitally-enabled scanner on the market.

-- UX design and prototyping
+UX design & prototyping

-- User interface design
+User interface design

 Inside an oil tank, it is dark and damp.
 The atmosphere is susceptible to extreme temperatures: sub-zero in cold parts of the world and over 130 degrees Farenheit in the hot desert.
 Even after it has been thoroughly cleaned, hazardous chemical substances coat a tank’s inner surfaces.